 Why Keto Japanese Food Works

 Naturally Low Glycemic Index: Traditional Japanese cooking relies on fresh fish, fermented ingredients, and mineral-rich vegetables — not bread or sugary sauces.
-The result is a cuisine with a naturally low glycemic profile that may support steady energy throughout the day.
+The result is a cuisine with a naturally low glycemic profile that supports steady energy throughout the day.
+Japan’s own diabetes challenge (an 11.8% prevalence rate among adults, with 40% of new cases occurring in people with normal BMI) has driven significant research into exactly which traditional foods support blood sugar stability.

 High Protein, High Satiety: Sashimi, grilled miso salmon, and tofu are protein-dense options that help you feel full longer.
 A single serving of sashimi delivers 20–25g of quality protein with virtually zero carbohydrates.